Stripe Climate Basics

 I don’t see Stripe Climate in my Dashboard, can I still contribute?

 Stripe Climate is currently available to Stripe users with their own account or a Standard Connect account.
-It’s generally available to Stripe users in the U.S., and available in beta to Stripe users globally.
-If you’re unable to access Stripe Climate, please contact us.
+It’s generally available to Stripe users everywhere other than Gibraltar, India, Indonesia, Liechtenstein, the Philippines, and the United Arab Emirates.
+If you’re unable to access Stripe Climate, or are in one of those countries, please contact us.

 Why is my balance negative after a Climate contribution?